 The default class for frontends is F1, which gives you 128MB of memory and 600MHz of CPU capacity.

-The Frontend Instance Class setting is configured for each module by its settings file.
+The instance class setting is configured for each module by its settings file.
 The instance class chosen represents a memory size and processing power, with larger memory sizes and processing power providing extra performance but at an increased cost.
 The same instance class is used for all of the instances used by all versions of your module.

 Frontend instances are priced based on an hourly rate determined by the frontend class.
 The following table describes the cost for each class: